 Water Helps Your Cognitive Performance

 Water is essential to the brain's performance — and some unfortunate souls had to prove it in a series of studies about how the brain reacts to dehydration.
-Being deprived of water leads to short-term memory damage, working memory impairment, and a downgrade in your visual-motor skills.
+Deprivation of water leads to short-term memory damage, working memory impairment, and a downgrade in visual-motor skills.

 Water Reduces Pain

 Do your knees ache?
 It’s time to pick up your water bottle.
-Getting your proper amount of fluids is crucial to maintaining the right amount of cushioning in your joints.
+Getting the proper amount of fluids is crucial to maintaining the right cushioning in your joints.

-You don't have water balloons in your elbows and knees, though — you have something called synovial fluid, which is designed to lubricate the cartilage that protects your joints.
+You don't have water balloons in your elbows and knees, though — you have synovial fluid designed to lubricate the cartilage that protects your joints.

-Unfortunately, replenishing your water levels won't necessarily kick the synovial fluid into overdrive and always leave you with seamless joints.
-But good hydration is a necessary ingredient in keeping your joints happy.
+Unfortunately, replenishing your water levels will not necessarily activate the synovial fluid and always result in seamless joints.
+However, good hydration is a necessary ingredient in keeping your joints happy.

 Water serves some essential functions to keep us all going: